sanchezgarnica-erick/IEEE_RoboticHand-OptimalControl/README.md

 ![Graphic Abstract](https://github.com/sanchezgarnica-erick/IEEE_RoboticHand-OptimalControl/blob/main/ProjectImages/graphicAbstract_v2.png)

 The project presented in the article uses:
-- The right arm of the [Inmoov](https://inmoov.fr/), positioning the fingers in a non-linked double tendon arrangement
+- The right arm of the [Inmoov](https://inmoov.fr/), configuring the fingers in a non-linked double tendon arrangement.
-- Unidades de Medición Inercial para determinar la posición de los dedos.
+- Inertial Measurement Units to determine the finger positions.
--  Servomotores como actuadores para los dedos.
+-  Servo motors as actuators for the fingers.
-- Una interfaz para intercambio de mensajes mediante el protocolo MQTT con la finalidad de recibir comandos de voz desde una aplicación web
+- An interface for message exchange using the MQTT protocol to receive voice commands from a web application.
 - El movimiento de los dedos está condicionado por un controlador PI óptimo.

 Para lograr lo anterior se utiliza el microcontrolador ESP32, en el cual se aplicaron técnicas de programación multitarea en paralelo.